RenDelaCruz/handscribe/README.md

 - <kbd>G</kbd> - Game mode
 - <kbd>D</kbd> - Data Collection mode

-In this Select mode, some visual elements can be toggled:
+Some visual elements can be toggled at any time:

 - Press <kbd>1</kbd> to toggle the hand landmarks shown on the screen.
 - Press <kbd>2</kbd> to toggle the bounding box.